jiachengxu/leetdoad/README.md

 pattern: "{{ .Language }}/{{ .QuestionNumber }}.{{ .QuestionName }}.{{ .Difficulty }}"
 ```

-### Examples
+## Examples
-If you are interested in how I organize my Leetcode submissions with Leetdoad, please check [my leetcode solutions](https://github.com/jiachengxu/oj/tree/main/leetcode).
+If you are interested in how I organize my Leetcode submissions with Leetdoad, please check [my leetcode solutions](https://github.com/jiachengxu/oj/tree/main/leetcode), and I also use [GitHub Actions](https://github.com/jiachengxu/oj/blob/main/.github/workflows/leetdoad.yaml) to periodically fetch latest submissions from Leetcode.

 Let's consider the following simple example, you have solved the following Leetcode questions: